Glossary

 Rig: Amateur radio jargon for radio gear usually a transceiver.
 Its use is all but passé.

 Screwdriver: The term refers to an HF antenna where a modified battery-powered screwdriver is used to move the loading coil in and out of the base section (mast).
-It was designed originally by Don Johnson, WA6AAQ, but copied by many.
-It is not as efficient as some claim due to the capacitive end effect caused by the requisite large diameter mast.
+Design credited to Don Johnson, WA6AAQ, and copied by many.
+It is not as efficient as some claim due to the capacitive end affect caused by the requisite large diameter mast.

 Shadowing: This refers to mounting an antenna to close to the body of a vehicle.
-Doing so increases stray capacitance, thus lowering efficiency.
+Doing so increases shunt capacitance, thus lowering efficiency.

 Simplex: Refers to operating FM on one frequency as opposed to split frequency operation utilizing a repeater.